 In 2006, the company received investment from Indigo Partners, which allowed it to purchase 30 Airbus aircraft.
 Ben Baldanza, who facilitated the deal, took up the post of CEO.

-The rebranding marked expansion and a change of management.
+The rebranding marked an expansion and a change of management.
 The emblem was reduced to the name.
 Large, massive letters with a slight tilt spoke of the company’s growth and development.
 The blue color embodied the sky.
-The red element “r” was like the path of an aircraft soaring upwards.
+The red element “r” resembled the path of an aircraft soaring upward.

 The color hinted at jet engines and speed.
 It suggested the bright fuselages of airplanes making flights to Latin America.
-The change in design occurred in 2007 when the DOT allowed commercial flights to Costa Rica, Haiti, and Venezuela.
+The design change occurred in 2007, when the DOT allowed commercial flights to Costa Rica, Haiti, and Venezuela.

-The absence of capital elements in the logo spoke of local flights without crossing the ocean.
+The absence of capital letters in the logo suggested local flights without crossing the ocean.

 2014 – today

 The company’s image has undergone another transformation.
 The new logo, named Bare Fare, speaks for itself.
-Advertising and promoting itself as a carrier with ultra-low fares, Spirit Airlines has incorporated advertising into the exterior design of the planes and the company logo.
+Advertising itself as a carrier with ultra-low fares, Spirit Airlines has incorporated advertising into the exterior design of its planes and the company logo.

-The emblem features a minimalist style—a brief black inscription, “Spirit”—a bare title without decoration, and the addition of “Airlines” and color elements.
+The emblem features a minimalist style, a brief black inscription, “Spirit,” a bare title without decoration, and the addition of “Airlines” and color elements.
 The image represents a fare where the passenger pays only for travel with a small bag.
 Other services, such as drinks and baggage, are paid separately as desired.
-This approach allows for the minimum cost of the flight.
+This approach minimizes the cost of the flight.

 Font and Colors

-The logo’s black color suggests a low, basic fare for travel and indicates the company’s reliability and consistency.
+The logo’s black color suggests low-cost, basic travel and indicates the company’s reliability and consistency.
 Passengers can get basic services, but each is at the highest possible level.

 The font is reminiscent of Neue Helvetica Paneuropean with full round letters, conveying comfort on board and reliability on the way.